 Those who regularly use Ketamine for an extended period can find themselves becoming subject to a multitude of different long-term effects.
 As with any substance that is not supposed to be in the body, continued use of Ketamine can begin to cause considerable damage.
 It can damage the bladder and the urinary tract quite heavily, even leading to a condition called Ketamine Bladder Syndrome.
 This condition results in the person having less control of their bladder, even to the point of incontinence.
 It can also potentially lead to bladder ulcers or bloody urine.

 Best Drug Rehabilitation Can Help You or Your Loved One

 An addiction to Ketamine or any other substance can be tough and dangerous, but it is treatable.
 Proper treatment can help an individual to understand their addiction, as well as be able to break free of it.
 One problem with many treatment centers is that they fail to understand the fact that every case of addiction is unique, and they try to treat every person with a cookie cutter approach.
 But, this tends to be quite unsuccessful.
-Here at Best Drug Rehabilitation, we understand this fact and create a tailored treatment plan for each person in our facility.
+Here at Best Drug Rehabilitation, we understand this fact and will help find a tailored treatment plan for each person.
 This approach allows the treatment to address even the most deep-seated issues and difficulties that are unique to the person.
 Begin the path of recovery by giving us a call today.
 Also, we will be pleased to provide further information on the dangers of Ketamine use.